kevin-allen/relectro/README.md

 # relectro

-R package to analysis electrophysiological data.
+R package to analyze electrophysiological data.
 It is still in development and new functionalities are added regularly.
 The focus is on data from tetrode recording experiments.
-Most of the package is written in R. Some sections of the code are written in C for speed.
-Analyses can easily be run in parallel with the snow package.
+Most of the package is written in R but some sections are written in C for speed.
+Analysis can easily be run in parallel with the snow package.
 If you want to know more, a good starting point is the vignette included with the package (see the vignettes directory in the source code).

 ## Install